dmidlo/histdata.com-tools/docs/cross-currency-reconciliation-contracts.md

 - #447 maps these artifact boundaries onto retryable Temporal activities; see [`reconstruction-temporal-orchestration.md`](reconstruction-temporal-orchestration.md).

-Changing relationship meaning, projection priority semantics, event-time join policy, hard-limit interpretation, validation stages, or atomic gate behavior requires a new schema version.
+Removing or changing the meaning of an issued join policy, relationship, projection priority, hard-limit interpretation, validation stage, or atomic gate requires a new schema version.
+Additive policies must remain fail-closed for older readers and preserve replay of issued configuration identities.